Music of France: Pop

 The more commercial and pop part of Chanson is called Variété in French, and included Vanessa Paradis, Patricia Kaas, Patrick Bruel, Marc Lavoine, Pascal Obispo, Florent Pagny, Francis Cabrel, Étienne Daho, Alain Souchon, Laurent Voulzy and Jean-Jacques Goldman.
 The superstar status of diva Mylène Farmer inspired pop-rock performers such as Zazie, Lorie, Alizée, and R&B singers like Nâdiya and Ophelie Winter.

 More recently, the success of musical television shows have spawned a new generation of young pop-music stars including Nolwenn Leroy, Grégory Lemarchal, Christophe Willem, Julien Doré and Élodie Frégé.
 The French-Caribbean singer Shy'm enjoys a status of popstar in France since her first album in 2006, as well as her male counterpart Matt Pokora.
 Notable pop-rock groups include Niagara and Indochine.
 Michel Sardou is also known for his love songs ("La maladie d'amour", "Je vais t'aimer").

 Rock

 Rock'n Roll started to become popular in the 60s with singers like Johnny Hallyday.
 There were also innovative musicians in France as the psychedelic rock trend was peaking worldwide.
 Jean-Pierre Massiera's Les Maledictus Sound (1968) and Aphrodite's Child's 666 were the most influential.
-Later came bands such as Magma, Martin Circus, Au Bonheur des Dames, Trust, Téléphone, Noir Désir, and guitarist and singer Paul Personne.
+Later came bands such as Magma, Martin Circus, Au Bonheur des Dames, Trust, Téléphone.
 In the early 70s, Breton musician Alan Stivell (Renaissance de la Harpe Celtique) launched the field of French folk-rock by combining psychedelic and progressive rock sounds with Breton and Celtic folk styles.
+In the 80s and 90s, bands like Noir Désir and artists like Paul Personne carried the torch with grunge and blues influences.

+French rock has continued to evolve, blending genres and embracing new influences.
+Bands like Phoenix and Air brought French rock to international audiences, mixing elements of indie, electronic, and pop with traditional rock.
+Phoenix’s 2009 album Wolfgang Amadeus Phoenix won global acclaim, blending indie rock with catchy, upbeat sounds.
+In the 2010s, Indochine, Shaka Ponk, and La Femme pushed the boundaries further, combining rock with electronic, funk, and psychedelic influences.
+Indochine, a long-standing group, continued to captivate with their mix of new wave and rock.